alfbautista1029/NCursesWrapper/README.md

 -----
  MacOS comes with NCurses pre-installed (libncurses.5.4)

-When compiling an ncurses program, make sure to link the ncurses library using the compile flag "-lncurses" AFTER your source code (otherwise, your linker will throw an error.)
+When compiling an ncurses program, make sure to link the ncurses library using the compile flag "-lncurses" AFTER your source code (otherwise, your linker will throw an error).

+  Example:

-  Example: "g++ ncurses_prog.c -lncurses -o ncurses_prog.o"
+    "g++ ncurses_prog.c -lncurses -o ncurses_prog.o"

 Linux
 -----